Asbatel/ExpoDroid/README.md

 ExpoDroid uses the following tools:

-   - **Xposed framework**: It provides the ability to change some operating system related elements as well as applications that we want to test without counting on the source code.
-Precisely, It permits the hooking of methods and the addition of any desired changes. (https://www.xda-developers.com/xposed-framework-hub/)
+   - **Xposed framework**: it provides the ability to change some operating system related elements as well as applications that we want to test without counting on the source code.
+Precisely, it permits the hooking of methods and the addition of any desired changes. (https://www.xda-developers.com/xposed-framework-hub/)

-   - **VirusTotal API**: It lets you upload and scan apks for malware. (https://developers.virustotal.com/reference)
+   - **VirusTotal API**: it lets you upload and scan apks for malware. (https://developers.virustotal.com/reference)

 # Installation